 Regular review meetings are held every three months with everyone involved (family, young person, other agencies) to review progress and set further goals and plans if needed.

-Please feel free to contact the Manager/ Team Leader in your area if you have any concerns about a child, or you can contact us on (04) 566-4745 or send an enquiry form.
+Please feel free to contact the Regional Manager in your area if you have any concerns about a child, or you can contact us on (04) 566-4745 or send an enquiry form.